 the recipient’s blood and organ functions.
 For example, tests may assess the heart,

 kidney, liver, and lungs.

-He or she will have hydration, evaluation, and other preparations.
-A flexible tube
+They'll have hydration, evaluation, and other preparations.
+A flexible tube (catheter)

-(catheter) is surgically placed in a vein in the chest area.
-This is called a central
+is surgically placed in a vein in the chest area.
+This is called a central venous

 For an allogeneic transplant, a suitable donor must be available.
 This means a donor